570 AD to 590 AD, Psalm 76: Khaibar.

 - Muhammad’s grandfather had in fact sacrificed his son, Mohammed’s future father.
 This vow was acquitted by the contribution of presents (the hundred camels).
 The consequence is the birth of Muhammad, whose journey begins with this generation, which will be the starting point, after the terrassement of many princes, a new geopolitics of the world that will see the division between East and West, between Christianity and Islam.
 If this conquest is trying at first for the Jews it will allow their survival through the generations because of this new sharing of the world.
 Survival that would have been impossible if Christianity had remained the only monotheistic religion outside of Judaism.

-[3] According to: Peter Schäfer: « History of the Jews in Antiquity » / Chapter: « The Persian Conquest » (French: « Histoire des Juifs dans l’antiquité » / Chapitre : « La conquête Perse » (p.
+[9] From: Peter Schäfer: « History of the Jews in Antiquity » / Chapter: « The Persian Conquest » (french reference : Peter Schäfer : « Histoire des Juifs dans l’antiquité » / Chapitre : « La conquête Perse » (p.
 219) )

-[4] TABARI: « The Chronicle: History of the Prophets and Kings » / Mohammed, Seal of the Prophets (French: « La Chronique : Histoire des prophètes et des rois »/Mohammed, sceau des prophètes (p.
-54) ).
+[11] TABARI: « The Chronicle: History of the prophets and kings » / Mohammed, seal of the prophets (TABARI : « La Chronique : Histoire des prophètes et des rois »/Mohammed, sceau des prophètes (p.
+54))

-[5] TABARI: « The Chronicle: History of the Prophets and Kings » / Mohammed, Seal of the Prophets (French: « La Chronique : Histoire des prophètes et des rois »/Mohammed, sceau des prophètes (p.
-55,56) ).
+[12] TABARI: « The Chronicle: History of the prophets and kings » / Mohammed, seal of the prophets (TABARI : « La Chronique : Histoire des prophètes et des rois »/Mohammed, sceau des prophètes (p.
+55,56))

-[6] TABARI: « The Chronicle: History of the Prophets and Kings » / Mohammed, Seal of the Prophets (French: « La Chronique : Histoire des prophètes et des rois »/Mohammed, sceau des prophètes (p.
-256,257) ).
+[13] TABARI: « The Chronicle: History of the prophets and kings » / Mohammed, seal of the prophets (TABARI : « La Chronique : Histoire des prophètes et des rois »/Mohammed, sceau des prophètes (p.
+256,257))